 The personal information we collect from you includes:

 - Your name, address, telephone number, mobile number and/or email address, along with your preferences as to how we should contact you in the future

 - Credit card information which you give to us if you have signed up to make recurring donations is stored by our third-party payment processor

 - Records of your donation history and correspondence with us

-- Details of your visit to the website, including technical information such as the IP address you use to access the website, your browser type and version
+- Details of your visit to the website, including technical information (such as the IP address you use to access the website and your web browser)

 - Other details relevant to your communications with us including your reasons for supporting us